 But hear me out.
 Layering in potted plants of various kinds will do wonders for your space.
 It will help to anchor, add texture, color, life… They’re just so important.

 Ah, lighting.
 There’s nothing quite like the soft glow of twinkle lights or soft cafe lights when it comes to outdoor spaces.
-My sister and her husband haven’t gotten around to installing their cafe lights yet.
+Depending on your outdoor space, you may want to opt for Lampadaire exterieur – fancy talk for outside street lamps – or consider the easier cafe lights options.
+Speaking of, my sister and her husband haven’t gotten around to installing their cafe lights yet.
 They’re actually expecting baby number two in a couple of weeks (and I’m so excited!!!) and there’s more pressing things for them to attend to at the moment!
 I promise to update you when they’re up though.

 And if cafe lights aren’t a possibility for you, use lots lanterns and candles!
 I actually really love the look of well placed tiki torches too.